luisanomayo/luisanomayo/README.md

-<h1> Hello! my name is Ame <b> AVAN-NOMAYO</b>  </h1>
+<h1> Hello!
+My name is Ame <b> AVAN-NOMAYO</b>  </h1>

-I'm currently studying MSc.
-Data Science at the University of Birmingham.
-I'm also working on the Applied Data Science program offered by WorldQuant University.
+<p>Currently studying MSc.
+Data Science at the University of Birmingham, while also working on the Applied Data Science program offered by WorldQuant University.</p>

 <h2>SKILLS</h2>
 <table>